Jhong098/SignSense/README.md

 ## Folder Structure

-`client/` contains the FE clients (Desktop Python script and Android)

-`tools/` contains all the Python scripts for training, processing, and predictions
+`client.py` contains the Python client that runs MediePipe on the webcam feed and displays predictions

-`server/` contains the multi-threaded Python server that will run the prediction logic
+`server.py` contains the Python server that will run the prediction logic

+`tools/` contains all the Python scripts for training, processing, predictions, and misc. utils

 `data/` contains the generated numpy data for training

-`videos/` contains the raw recorded ASL videos

-`models/` contains the trained models for the prediction script
+`models/` contains the trained models

 ## Running Locally

+Two options
+1. Run `client.py` and `server.py`
+2. Run `tools/live_predict.py`

-## live predict with GPU (working on linux and Windows)
+## Running with GPU (working on linux and Windows)

 To use GPU with Tensorflow, install CUDA 11 and cuDNN 8 onto your system.
 If you don't have them already, delete your current CUDA installation and follow the steps at https://gist.github.com/kmhofmann/cee7c0053da8cc09d62d74a6a4c1c5e4.